MyUNiDAYS/unidays-offer-redemption-js/README.md

 The method to call the API with a client-script request is `trackingScriptRequest(args)`.
 To implement this method, you first need to ensure that you have access to all required transaction details.

-Once you have access to this transaction information, create a UnidaysOfferTracking object, providing the mandatory parameters as arguments `new UnidaysOfferTracking(partnerId, transactionId, code)` and call `.createScriptUrl(args)` where `args` pertain to the [optional parameters](#optional-parameters).
+Once you have access to this transaction information, create a UnidaysOfferTracking object, providing the mandatory parameters as arguments `new UnidaysOfferTracking(partnerId, transactionId, code)`.

-Note: The `args` passed into `createScriptUrl(args)` must all the present and in the correct order, as per the example below.
-If a value is unknown/inessential, pass `null`.
+There are two approaches to creating a script URL - with or without a [timestamp](#optional-parameters) denoting when the transaction occurred.
+If specifying your own timestamp, use the `.trackingScriptRequest(timestamp)`.

+If opting to not specify a timestamp, call the method like so: `trackingScriptRequest()`.
+Using this approach will result in UNiDAYS generating the timestamp for you.

 #### Return